 if you do happen to be suffering from an infestation of interdimensional space squirrels, I would highly recommend an interdimensional exterminator, or at the very least an interdimensional hawk.

-From here it is only some of my personal philosophical thoughts
+From here it is only some of my personal guiding thoughts

 In all languages there are words that are interchangeable.
 But we must remember that there are some that are not. "illogical" does not mean the same thing as "false," "Logical" is not the same as "true," and "improbable" simply does not mean "impossible."

 The goal of mindfulness is to be aware of the contents of one's thoughts, but to do this, one must first be able to identify a thought.
 When we do this, there is something about thoughts that becomes evident.
 This is that thoughts are just that.
 They are not physical, they are not made of matter, they can not have any impact on current reality.
 It is only when we give them the matter that we control, be it the air we breath, the words we wright, the hands we use tools with, or the brains we create with, that they persist.
 Now that we know this we can be mindful.
 Doing this we find that some thoughts contain good intent, and others, bad.
-So, just as it makes no reasonable sense to hand a man who says he wants to kill you a gun; so to does it make no reasonable sense to give thoughts containing bad intention our ability to create.
+So, just as it makes no reasonable sense to hand a man who says he wants to kill you a gun; so too does it make no reasonable sense to give thoughts containing bad intention our ability to create.
 And keep in mind that we can create thoughts.
-If you need proof, just try to read this sentence without knowing the alphabet.
+If you need proof, just try to have found no meaning in these words.